Morpheus (file-sharing software): Availability

 Users of the Morpheus community have set up a website (at GnutellaForums.com) where the Morpheus software can still be downloaded.
 At that site, there is a support forum and support chat room setup from the site and within the client.

 Presence of adware/spyware

 The current version of Morpheus, version 5.5.1, contains no adware or spyware, and no additional software is bundled with Morpheus.
-However, when Morpheus is open and running, the interface contains online ads that used to support the application.
+However, when Morpheus is open and running, the interface contains online ads that are used to support the application.

 During installation, an optional peer-to-peer Morpheus Toolbar is offered.
-Both the Morpheus application and the Morpheus Toolbar can be easily uninstalled with Windows Add/Remove Programs commands, however this was not the case with previous versions.
+Both the Morpheus application and the Morpheus Toolbar can be easily uninstalled with Windows Add/Remove Programs commands.
+However, this was not the case with previous versions.

 Version 5.3 didn't install adware or spyware, though it did install some desktop shortcuts to adware websites and the Morpheus Toolbar without user approval.